Michael Brotherton: Under the Thatcher government

 Brotherton supported the call for a boycott of the 1980 Moscow Olympics, and voted against a rise in petrol duty which was proposed by Geoffrey Howe in the 1981 budget.
 He was placed on the Select Committee on the Contempt of Court Bill in 1981 as one of the few non-lawyers; he supported an amendment to allow unrestricted tape-recording of court proceedings, against government advice.
 He also opposed the 1981 Defence Review, with its proposed reductions in the Royal Navy.
 In March 1982, when the Adam Smith Institute rated MPs according to their tendency to vote for individual freedom, Brotherton and his Parliamentary neighbour Michael Brown topped the list.

 In December 1982, Brotherton (a strong opponent of wasteful spending) was embarrassed when he missed a rail connection and then asked three police cars to drive him from Newark-on-Trent to a charity event in Grimsby.
 The local Labour-controlled police authority questioned why it was so urgent for him to get there when he was not expected to attend (his wife was the guest of honour), and asked him to reimburse the cost.
 He was also twice convicted of driving offences in the early 1980s.

 1983 election

 At the 1983 general election, boundary changes merged most of his seat with Brigg and Scunthorpe to form a new Brigg and Cleethorpes; this pitched Brotherton into a contest with Michael Brown for the nomination, which Brown won in March 1983.
 The remainder of the area became part of the East Lindsey constituency, which adopted sitting Horncastle MP Sir Peter Tapsell.
 Brotherton then tried to find another constituency, but was unsuccessful.

 Later career

 Brotherton kept up contacts in his old constituency and continued living in Lincolnshire.
 In 1986, he formed Michael Brotherton Associates, a company of Parliamentary consultants.
 He kept up his correspondence to newspapers, and was critical of the John Major government for giving concessions in European Union negotiations.
-In January 2007, he announced that he had joined the United Kingdom Independence Party, declaring that "the only political party in the UK that now reflects the true values of Conservatism is the UK Independence Party".